 Revision Management WordPress Plugins

-(Your WordPress database could be storing lots of unnecessary data)
+(As you write more posts, your database could be storing lots of unnecessary data)

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

 Congratulations, now you know how to use the WordPress Revisions feature to recover earlier page/post revisions.